aleksandraj036/hands-on-ai/README.md

 # Hands-On AI App
 ## 💡 Idea
 Hands-On AI is an app that contains basic information about Artificial Intelligence.
 The idea came from the class that I was taking in the univeristy.
 Even if this topic is not directly related to my studies, I found AI really intresting. <br>
-I would like to pass the knowledge that I've learnt to the other people in a fun, easy way in the form of this app.
+I would like to convey the knowledge that I've learnt to the other people in a fun, easy way in the form of this app.

 ## 📸 Screenshots of the app
 ### Home Page